Recite Help: Reference List Issues

 Explanation:

-- A space should appear after the final author's details, before the opening parenthesis of the date element.
+• A space should appear after the author's final initial (before the next author surname or date element).

 Applies to: